-I was recently over in Melbourne for a most enjoyable stay – I love Melbourne for its vibrancy, open spaces, use of art work, reclamation of the docklands area and, more recently, its alleyways.
-There was a fascinating insight into this reuse of alleyways on Andreas Dalgaard’s documentary, ‘The Human Scale’ which showed how urban environments impact and enhance human life and happiness.
-He highlights much of the work of Jan Geld, the architect who visited Christchurch at the beginning of the rebuild planning with a view to introducing some of his ideas into the new city.
+I was recently over in Melbourne for a most enjoyable stay – I love Melbourne for its vibrancy, open spaces, use of art work, reclamation of the docklands area, and more recently, its alleyways.
+There was a fascinating insight into this reuse of alleyways on Andreas Dalgaard’s documentary ‘The Human Scale’ which showed how urban environments impact and enhance human life and happiness.
+He highlights much of the work of Jann Geld, the architect who visited Christchurch at the beginning of the rebuild planning with a view to introducing some of his ideas into the new city.

-Another impressive aspect I found was the ease of access into most buildings and on the pavements.
-There was frequent change of pavement surfaces so that those with limited vision were aware of where they were stepping off a curb or at a traffic intersection, all public buildings visited had easily accessible ramp access and many of the shops had automatic doors.
-The Botanic Gardens mostly had fantastic paths for anyone pushing a child’s buggy or a wheelchair, though it would take a more athletic person to push an adult around the gardens in certain areas!
+But what impressed me also was the ease of access into most buildings and on the pavements.
+There was frequent change of pavement surfaces so that those with limited vision were aware of where they were stepping off a curb or at a traffic intersection.
+All public buildings visited had easily accessible ramped access and automatic doors were in many of the shops.
+The Botanic Gardens also had fantastic paths for anyone pushing a child’s buggy or a wheelchair, though it would take a more athletic person to push an adult around the gardens in certain areas!

-Why, you might ask, is accessibility so important?
-Well, the reason is that some 20% of the population lives with a disability of some kind.
-Add the ageing population, families with young children and anyone with a temporary injury or illness, and that’s a lot of people requiring easy access into public places.
-We don’t always see that many people in wheelchairs out and about, simply because of a lack of suitable access in many areas.
-Being in a wheelchair is only one limitation which restricts access.
+Why, you might ask, is this so important.
+The reason is that some 20% of the population lives with a disability of some kind.
+Add the ageing population, families with young children, anyone with a temporary injury or illness and you have many people requiring easy access into public places.
+That’s a lot of people.
+We haven’t always seen that many people in wheelchairs out and about, simply because access hasn’t been great in many areas.
+And this is only one type of disability which restricts access.
 Others include vision and hearing impairment, language barriers, difficulty with reading and understanding things.
-Looking at these areas of need makes you realise that we all have access needs at some point in our lives.
+Looking at these areas, makes you realise that we all have access needs at some point in our lives.

-The number of people visible out and about in wheelchairs and mobility scooters was a noticeable feature of this visit to Melbourne, and the reason once again, is that is a city which is easy to get around.
+The number of people visible in wheelchairs and mobility scooters was a noticeable feature of this visit to Melbourne, and the reason once again, is that is a city which is easy to get around.

-This idea of making a city accessible to all also applies on a smaller scale.
-People’s lives can be made so much easier (and more enjoyable) anywhere with some foresight and willingness.
-So, when you are planning changes with a home or workplace, make sure you consider accessibility.
-Be sure to think ahead too.
-You may not require easy access now, but you could in the future, and it’s much easier to build accessibility into the design when building rather than make a retrospective change once built.
-You never know when it will be appreciated or needed.
+So, when you are planning changes with a home or workplace, make sure you consider accessibility, if not now, then for the future.
+It’s much easier to build accessibility into a building rather than make a change once built.
+You never know when it will be needed.